Peugeot e-3008 (2025): new 321bhp 4WD model is now Peugeot’s most powerful car

 What’s the interior like?

-Where the E-3008 claws back points when it comes to its interior.
+Where the E-3008 claws back points when it comes to its interior, at least visually.
 It’s the first to usher in Peugeot’s new look ‘Panoramic i-Cockpit’, essentially 21 inches of screen curved around the driver.
-The look is nothing new, BMW does it on pretty much every car it sells these days, but Peugeot’s execution is impressive.
+The look is nothing new, BMW does it on pretty much every car it sells these days, but Peugeot’s execution is good.
 Previously, taller drivers especially would struggle with the driving position, the top of the small steering wheel often blocking the view of the dials, but Peugeot largely seems to have fixed this here – a big win.

 Both the main infotainment screen and instrument cluster have excellent graphics and feel like they’ve been taken out of a premium product.
-Peugeot’s configruable touch keys can do whatever shortcuts you’re most likely to use, and strike a good balance between a lack of physical buttons and usability.
-The quality and overall design throughout is generally excellent as well, with a brilliantly sculpted centre console and woolen dashboard and door cards feeling straight out of a premium product.
-It’s certainly a lot more interesting than an Audi Q4 e-tron
+Peugeot’s configurable touch keys can do whatever shortcuts you’re most likely to use, and strike a good balance between a lack of physical buttons and usability, though the general ergonomics do still leave a lot to be desired.
+Style over substance, for sure.

 Peugeot E-3008 interior

 But in the name of design, Peugeot seems to have forgotten about the need for its family SUV to be practical.
-Despite being 10cm longer than its predecessor, rear-seat space is small for a family SUV, with fairly tight headroom (especially with an optional panoramic sunroof fitted) and limited legroom for a taller adult.
-Many far smaller SUVs manage far more rear space.
+Despite being 10cm longer than its predecessor, rear-seat space is cramped for a car in this class, with fairly tight headroom (especially with an optional panoramic sunroof fitted) and limited legroom for a taller adult.
+Many far smaller SUVs manage more rear space.
 That said, at 588 litres the boot is an excellent size with dedicated room to keep the charging cables out of the way.

 Before you buy

 The Peugeot 3008 has been priced more in-line with premium products in recent years and this new model is no exception.
-The range kicks off from £34,660 for the mild-hybrid, but going electric is far more expensive £45,850 for the Allure trim and £49,650 for the top-spec GT.
-Choose a few options and it’s possible for this SUV to cost £55,000, a price it just can’t justify.
-You can pick up a Skoda Enyaq and Tesla Model Y for less.
+The range kicks off from £36,790 for the mild-hybrid, but going electric is far more expensive £45,960 for the Allure trim and £49,340 for the top-spec GT.
+Choosing the bigger 98kWh battery adds £2,700 for the price.

 Peugeot E-3008 driving

 Other than this, the standard equipment list is impressive, though.
-Allure models come with the 21-inch panoramic i-Cockpit, 19-inch alloy wheels and keyless entry, with the GT trim adding larger 20-inch alloy wheels, adaptive cruise control and matrix LED headlights.
+Allure models come with the 21-inch panoramic i-Cockpit, 19-inch alloy wheels and keyless entry, with the GT trim adding an electric boot, adaptive cruise control and matrix LED headlights.
 One option that shouldn’t be is the £700 heat pump – we’d expect it to be included on a family SUV like this.

 Verdict

 On a purely aesthetic level, the Peugeot 3008 ticks every box.
-It looks stunning, and genuinely stands out in a market that tend to all look very same-y, while the interior is up there with Audi and BMW levels in look and feel, if not potentially better than the two German firms’ equivalent.
+It looks the part, and genuinely stands out in a market that tend to all look very same-y, while the interior is up there with Audi and BMW levels in look and feel, even if it’s not as easy to use as posh rivals.

-But aside from this, it doesn’t represent a significant leap in Peugeot’s electric journey.
-Given its importance, it’s a bit disappointing that the E-3008 is off the mark when it comes to the way it drives and its rear-seat space, and doesn’t even have attractive pricing on its side.
-There are better electric SUVs on the market.
+But given the e-3008’s importance, it’s a bit disappointing that it remains slightly off the mark when it comes to the way it drives and its rear-seat space, and doesn’t even have attractive pricing on its side.
+There are better electric SUVs on the market, if perhaps none quite so distinctive.

 Specs